 (6) Provision of wind breaks: The practice of some agro-forestry ensure that planting of certain trees that can serve as wind break in a particular area.

 (7) Soil and water conservation: Trees in agro-forestry systems do promote soil and water conservation through cover cropping and growth of leguminous crops.

 (8) Provision of live Fences: Some trees are deliberately planted along farm boundaries to serve as living fences as a kind of protection.

 Trees generally play important roles in agro-forestry practice.
 Some of the roles of trees in agro-forestry include:

-(2) Home gardens and other multistory system: Home gardens, mixed planting of annual and tree crops around dwellings are common types of multistory agro-forestry system.
+(2) Home gardens and other multistory system: Home gardens, mixed planting of annual and tree crops around dwellings are common types of a multistory agroforestry system.
 Multistory means that there are at least two layers of plants growing to different heights in the system.